Start Here

 It’s very important to have clear stepping stones and benchmarks as references for your work.
 It’s easy to feel lost in the sea of information and possibilities the web gives us.
 You need to give your brain a rest by laying out a pathway that will be in the back of your mind throughout your journey.
 Decision fatigue is exhausting and frustrating.
 It can undermine your progress and ultimately lead to failure.

 At the C# Academy you can find a roadmap with all the steps necessary to become a full stack web developer.
-It’s not necessarily linear and the lines between the stages are blurry.
-You’ll be constantly revisiting the previous items on the checklist, at any given time during your progress.
+Your progress won't be linear.
+There will be ups and downs and ultimately you'll learn from many sources.
+You’ll be constantly revisiting the previous items on the program, and close knowledge gaps.
+We suggest a structure but you can tailor your own experience in the academy.
 Here's the roadmap (you need to be logged in to see it).

-You can also tweak it and lay it out as you wish, but whatever you do, I recommend you have a list of clear steps easily accessible and if possible memorized.
+You can also tweak it and lay it out as you wish, but whatever you do, we recommend you have a list of clear steps easily accessible and if possible memorized.
+Without that, your journey might be derailed.
+There's a risk you'll jump from tutorial to tutorial, always starting the new exciting thing, while those who persist are getting the jobs.

 Feedback